malcalevak/dg-mock-movie/README.md

 # TODOs:
-* Implement actual filtering by decade
 * Analyze proper handling of observable responses
 * Revert tsconfig.json es5 to es2015, for production?
 * Create SASS variables
-* Refactor how we show/hide to avoid hidden class, remove need for decade on movie model

 # Notes: